greenorbitspace/web/src/content/news/lead-statement.md

 categories:
 - news
 name: Green Orbit Digital Signs LEAD Statement to Accelerate Climate Policy Action
+exerpt: "Green Orbit Digital proudly announces its endorsement of the LEAD statement by ClimateVoice, a project of Tides Center, aimed at accelerating climate policy action."
 ---

-Green Orbit Digital proudly announces its endorsement of the LEAD statement by ClimateVoice, a project of Tides Center, aimed at accelerating climate policy action.

-# Green Orbit Digital Signs LEAD Statement to Accelerate Climate Policy Action

 Green Orbit Digital proudly announces its endorsement of the LEAD statement by ClimateVoice, a project of Tides Center, aimed at accelerating climate policy action.